 The use of NGI OpenLab resources must be properly acknowledged in any presentations or publications resulting from your work in the lab.
 In addition to the acknowledgment text provided in the report accompanying your data, please include the following sentence:

-If you are ready to get started with NGI OpenLab, email your request to support@ngisweden.se and we will help you forward!
-The NGI OpenLab space is located at NGI in Uppsala, SciLifeLab (Biomedical Center, BMC).
+If you are ready to get started with NGI OpenLab, email your request to support@ngisweden.se and we will help you with the process!
+The NGI OpenLab space is located at NGI in SciLifeLab Uppsala (Biomedical Center, BMC).

 Please refer to the FAQ section below for additional information.